Guest Safety Guidelines

 How do I know that SAP Center is safe?

-Guest and employee safety is our top priority!
+Guest and employee safety is our top priority.
 Within SAP Center, we have implemented numerous enhanced safety measures which have garnered our venue the GBAC Certification for maintaining the highest cleaning and disinfecting standards.
-SAP Center continuously reviews updated guidance from the Centers for Disease Control (CDC) and those of both the state and county Health Departments to ensure policies and procedures are in line with current health guidance.
+SAP Center continuously reviews and adheres to the strictest requirements set forth by both state and local Health Departments to ensure our venue’s policies and procedures are in line with current health guidance.

 Will you be requiring facial coverings for entry?